warelab/sciapps/README.md

       a.
 Develop app and test in Discovery Environment

       b.
-Copy json file into sciapps/agavedancer/public/assets/
+Copy json file into sciapps/agavedancer/public/assets/ (make sure to name it as $app_id-$version.json)

       c.
-Add tags for the app into agaveAppsList.json file
+Add the app and tags for the app into agaveAppsList.json file (tags is used to represent a category)

       d.
 Update permission: apps-pems-update -v -u maizecode -p READ_EXECUTE $APP_ID